lookit/lookit-docs/docs/source/frame-dev-setup.rst

-Setup for custom frame development
+Setup for local development
 ===================================

-Suppose that for your study, you need a frame that’s not part of the standard ember-lookit-frameplayer library.
-Maybe you want to use a particular game you’ve already implemented in Javascript, or you want to slightly change how one of the existing frames works, or you want to hard-code a particular complicated counterbalancing scheme.
-That’s okay!
-You can add a new frame to your own version of the ember-lookit-frameplayer repository, and tell Experimenter to use your Github fork ofember-lookit-frameplayer when building your study.
-But for efficiency, you will probably want to run Lookit on your own computer as you implement your new frame, so that you can test out changes immediately rather than repeatedly pushing your changes to Github and re-building your study on Experimenter.
 These instructions will walk you through setting up to run Lookit locally.

 Overview
 --------

-Even though we will probably just be changing the frame definitions in ember-lookit-frameplayer, we will need to install *both* the the Django app (``lookit-api``) and the Ember app (``ember-lookit-frameplayer``), tell them how to talk to each other, and run both of those servers locally.
+Even though we may just be changing the frame definitions in ember-lookit-frameplayer, we will need to install *both* the the Django app (``lookit-api``) and the Ember app (``ember-lookit-frameplayer``), tell them how to talk to each other, and run both of those servers locally.

-In Experimenter, we need to add some basic information to our superuser, and then add a child and demographic data.
-We then create a study locally.
+- On Lookit, we will add some basic information to our superuser, and then add a child and demographic data.
+- We then create a study locally.
-The exp-player needs to be linked for local development, and a token added to the headers of the API requests the ``ember-lookit-frameplayer`` is sending.
-We can then navigate directly to the study from the ember app to bypass the build process locally.
+- In ember-lookit-frameplayer, we'll add a token which gets added to the headers of the API requests so that Lookit knows about the logged-in user making the request.
+- We can then navigate directly to the study from the Ember app to bypass the build process locally.

-This will enable you to make changes to frames locally and rapidly see the results of those changes, participating in a study just as if you were a participant on the Lookit website.
+This will enable you to make changes to frames locally and immediately see the results of those changes, participating in a study just as if you were a participant on the Lookit website.